EasyConnect: Hack for Social Good × Homeless Youths

 I didn't until Pixie and Iziaih invited teams to chip away at challenges for youth experiencing homelessness at the Hack for Social Impact event last weekend.
 My team, who were 5 complete strangers, came together to tackle this challenge in 40 hours.

-Our approach zoomed into the biggest pain point in the youths' journey interacting with agencies that often required them to relive their most traumatizing experiences.
+Our approach zoomed in on the biggest pain point in the youths' journey interacting with agencies that often required them to relive their most traumatizing experiences.
 We focused on the compassionate, human aspect of the challenge without immediately jumping into a technical solution.
-Listening to interviews of the youths, considering the seams of their journey, and reconsidering a secure data-sharing system while being mindful of sensitive personal information.
+Listening to interviews with youth, considering the seams of their journey, and reconsidering a secure data-sharing system while being mindful of sensitive personal information.

 During the hackathon, my design process came in clutch – from clarifying our problem statements, to mapping the youths’ journey, capturing team ideas, prioritizing project direction, ideating with GenAI tools such as Lovable and Claude, creating a 1-page summary, and to coaching team members’ presentations.

-40 hours was too short to expand on our project more thoughtfully.
+40 hours wasn’t enough time to expand on our project more thoughtfully.
 I've already jotted down a few more pages of notes since then to continue to build for this very vulnerable population.

 1. It was my first hackathon 🎉 And glad to report the 4-5 initial strangers are now happy *FRIENDS*.